 Remember while the legal minimum tread depth in Ireland is 1.6mm, this is not recommended especially for adverse weather conditions.
 At Aviva we would recommend between 8mm and 4mm for maximum safety.

 Let’s start with the basics – are all the lights there and fully functional with no cracks or damage and are all the lights working?
-It sounds elementary, but failures as a result of issues with headlamps and brake lights are far more common than you’d think.
+It sounds elementary, but NCT failures as a result of issues with headlamps and brake lights are far more common than you’d think.

 The alignment of your headlights is another area of attention; essentially, that they’re matched up evenly and aimed at the right height.
 One of the main problems with headlights often occurs when you replace a bulb so it’s best to get the alignment checked to ensure it is positioned correctly.
 As with any of the points on this list – go to a mechanic, who’ll have it sorted in no time.

-Also don’t forget about your Brake Lights, so before your test check that all your brake lights are working.
+Before your test check that all your brake lights are working.
 A handy way to check them is to reverse up to a reflective surface, (most petrol stations have mirrors at the service area), press the brakes and look in your rear-view mirror.

 An imbalance of 30% or more between the suspension on the left and right side of your car will result in an automatic failure; so too will evidence of wear, leaking, cracking, corrosion, or other significant damage.
 Your suspension is critical to your car’s handling and braking, so it’s a real point of focus for the testers.